 - Overall quiz length – ‘45 seconds to answer 8 questions’

 - Individual questions – ‘5 seconds per question’ or ‘7 seconds for #1, 5 seconds for #2…’

-- Prevent the “Google Factor” – users won’t have time to look up answers they don’t know.
+- Prevent the “Google Factor” – with quiz timers, users won’t have time to look up answers they don’t know.